suutari-ai/shuup/doc/prices_and_taxes_implementation.rst

 `~shoop.core.taxing.LineTax`

-  An interface for describing a calculated tax of a line in order or basket.
+  An interface for describing a calculated tax of a line in order or cart.
 Has a reference to the line and to the applied tax and the calculated amount of tax.
 One line could have several taxes applied, each is presented with a separate `LineTax`.